vijujoseph/index-calculation-service/README.md

 -   The second one returns the statistics based on the ticks of all instruments of the last 60 seconds
 -   The third one returns the statistics based on the ticks of one instrument of the last 60 seconds.

+## Assumptions
+-   If the tick timestamp is 60 seconds older, the instrument will not be added and return the status code 204
+-   In one post tick request, request body will contain only single tick object.
+We do not support addition of list of ticks in single request

+## Solution
+-   I have provided solution of the API's using in-memory H2 DB
+-   I have also provided the solution for an in-memory solution without DB
+-   This is the endpoint with aggregated statistics for all ticks across all instruments, this endpoint has to execute in constant time and memory (O(1)).
+I have achieved this using ConcurrentHashMao

+## What would you improve if you had more time
+-   A complete test suit to do e2e testing
+-   100% test coverage
+-   Code review and refactoring.
+I will be doing the above steps when I get some more time

 ## Build and Execute
 ```
 $ gradle install